library-pals/read-action/README.md

           - "abandoned"
           - "summary" # Outputs your reading summary year to date
       identifier:
         description: The book's identifier.
 This is an ISBN, Libby or Libro.fm share URL.
-Required.
         # Example values:
         # 9780062315007
         # https://share.libbyapp.com/title/9575390